daytonn/architecture-js/README.md

     gem install architecture-js

-Or include it in your projects `Gemfile` with Bundler:
+Or include it in your project's `Gemfile` with Bundler:

-    gem 'architecture-js', '~> 0.2.0'
+    gem 'architecture-js'

 ## Getting Started
 ArchitectureJS comes with a small command line utility named `architect` to manage your architecture projects.
 To be sure architecture-js is installed correctly, type this command: